dml-cth/deep-machine-learning/Instructions/02_using_jupyter_notebooks.md

 - You will now see the contents of the `/workspace` directory of the Docker container, which should be mapped to the current directory of your host environment, where you issued the command to start the server.

+### Properly shutdown the Jupyter Server
+When you want to shutdown the Jupyter Server, do not just close the terminal window.
+If you do so, Docker may still keep the server running in the background, which will cause port collisions for you next time you want to start a server on the same port.
+To resolve this, refer to the instructions for killing unused containers in [https://github.com/JulianoLagana/deep-machine-learning/blob/master/Instructions/01_getting_started_with_docker.md](https://github.com/JulianoLagana/deep-machine-learning/blob/master/Instructions/01_getting_started_with_docker.md).

+- Before shutting down, save your current notebooks.
+- Then, properly shutdown the Jupyter Server by pressing `ctrl-c` in the terminal, and then press `y` and enter, when Jupyter asks you if you really want to shutdown.

 ## How to run Jupyter Notebooks on your local computer using Anaconda